Satellite-borne $\gamma$-ray astrophysics from coherent interactions in oriented crystals: Introduction

-where $U_0$ is the amplitude of the crystal potential well-depth in the laboratory frame, while $mc^2 = 511$ keV is the electron rest-mass energy.
-In high-$Z$ materials such as tungsten (commonly used as a converter) or high-$Z$ scintillating crystals (employed in homogeneous electromagnetic calorimeters) the critical angle is of the order of few mrad.
-In particular, in W it is approximately $\sim$~1.74 mrad for the $\langle 111 \rangle$ axis~\cite{soldani2023} and in lead tungstate (PbWO$_4$) $\sim$~0.82 mrad along the $\langle 100 \rangle$ axis~\cite{soldani2025}.
-For incidence angles exceeding $\Theta_0$, and up to about $1^\circ$, a weaker but still noticeable enhancement of the bremsstrahlung and pair-production cross-sections remains visible~\cite{soldani2023,soldani2025}.
+Here, $U_0$ is the amplitude of the crystal potential well-depth in the laboratory frame, while $mc^2 = 511$ keV is the electron rest-mass energy.
+In high-$Z$ materials such as tungsten (commonly used as a converter), or high-$Z$ scintillating crystals (employed in homogeneous electromagnetic calorimeters), the critical angle is on the order of a few milliradians.
+In particular, in W it is approximately $\sim$~1.74 mrad for the $\langle 111 \rangle$ axis (\cite{soldani2023}), and in lead tungstate (PbWO$_4$) $\sim$~0.82 mrad along the $\langle 100 \rangle$ axis (\cite{soldani2025}).
+For incidence angles exceeding $\Theta_0$, and up to about $1^\circ$, a weaker but still noticeable enhancement of the bremsstrahlung and pair production cross sections remains visible (\cite{soldani2023,soldani2025}).

-The SF regime has been experimentally investigated at the CERN SPS extracted beamlines in the 80s, first by the NA43 and NA48 collaborations~\cite{belkacem1987,kirsebom1998,moore1996}.
-Pure single-element crystals such as Si, Ge and W were mainly investigated, while the first studies with an oriented scintillator crystal arrived several years later~\cite{baskov1999,bandiera2018,bandiera2019}.
-Only in the last few years, it was finally demonstrated by the INFN STORM-OREO collaboration that the acceleration of the e.m. shower development results in an increased number of secondary charged particles crossing the volume of an oriented scintillator in full Strong Field regime, thus increasing the energy deposited by the shower per unit of target thickness~\cite{soldani2025}.
+The SF regime has been experimentally investigated at the CERN SPS extracted beamlines in the 1980s, first by the NA43 and NA48 collaborations (\cite{belkacem1987,kirsebom1998,moore1996}).
+Pure single-element crystals such as Si, Ge and W were mainly investigated, while the first studies with an oriented scintillator crystal arrived several years later (\cite{baskov1999,bandiera2018,bandiera2019}).
+Only in the last few years the INFN STORM-OREO collaboration demonstrated that the acceleration of the e.m. shower development results in an increased number of secondary charged particles crossing the volume of an oriented scintillator in full strong field regime, thus increasing the energy deposited by the shower per unit of target thickness (\cite{soldani2025}).
 This study opened up the possibility of using oriented scintillator crystals to develop oriented calorimeters for applications in particle and astroparticle physics.